-Petry (upper-body) will not be in the lineup on Friday.
+Petry (knee) will not play in the Canadiens’ season opener on Thursday.

 Petry suffered a knee injury in Thursday’s preseason game and will miss the start of the regular season.
 With Petry out, Mikhail Sergachev will make his NHL debut against the Sabres on Thursday.
 Petry is listed as day-to-day.

 Petry will not play tonight because of a lower-body injury, so Nathan Beaulieu will re-enter the lineup after sitting for the last two games.
 Petry is on-pace for 25 points this season, which would tie his career-high set in 2011-12.
 Petry is considered day-to-day.

 Petry missed Friday's practice; day-to-day with a lower-body injury.

 Petry is dealing with a lower-body injury, which forced him to miss Friday’s practice and will force him to miss Saturday's game.
 He is listed as day-to-day, so monitor his status heading into next week.
 Look for Greg Pateryn to play vs. the Penguins.

 Petry suffered a upper-body injury in Saturday’s loss in Dallas and it will keep him out of Monday’s game in Nashville.
 With Petry out, Jarred Tinordi will make his season debut.
 Petry is also questionable for Tuesday’s game in Minnesota and likely won’t play until after the Christmas break.

 Petry was not at the morning skate and he is listed as doubtful to play tonight because of the flu.
 Petry has no points and a minus-1 rating in nine games since being traded to the Canadiens.
 Nathan Beaulieu will be back in for Petry.

 The Canadiens have acquired Jeff Petry from the Oilers for a 2015 2nd round pick and a 2015 conditional 5th round pick.